Towards Combinatorial Interpretability of Neural Computation: Modeling Computation and Combinatorial Disentanglement

 \subsection{How the Feature Channels Code Computation}

-Let us spend a moment being more precise about how coding defines computation.
-As we noted, this is the real differentiator of feature channel coding from prior approaches.
-We assume that $f_0$, a feature to be computed, is a function of a small set of $k$ features $F =\{ f'_1 \ldots f'_k \}$ from the prior layer.
-The features $F$ are coded by the non-negative outputs of the prior layer, and $f_0 = f_0(F)$ will be encoded by the non-zero outputs of the computation of the current layer, all other entries being 0.
-To perform this computation, the weight matrix $W_i$ maps each of the codes in $F$ to the code for $f$.
-When a feature at the prior layer is used for multiple features at the current layer, it gets mapped to each of the codes for the features it is used in.
-Thus, prior to the non-linearity for the activation at that layer, each of the inputs to $f_0(F)$ have been mapped to the same set of neurons at the layer representing $f_0$.
-This allows the network to use the code for $f_0$ as a computational channel for computing $f_0$.
-Unfortunately, this entangled mapping in $W_i$ is hiding the actual mapping $f_0(F)$.
-However, we know that the outputs of $D_{i}$ are the monosemantic (uncoded) input features in $F$, and the matrix $C_i$ defines the coding of $f_0(F)$ and defines the computation of $f_0(F)$ individually on each neuron of the code.
-Note that the channel's code is somewhat orthogonal to the computation being performed - the goal of channel coding is to bring together the inputs that need to be combined to compute a function.
-Once they are on the same channel, a number of different functions can be performed on those incoming features.
-Thus, uncovering the codes for a given neural network would allow us to describe its circuit.
+Let us spend a moment revisiting how feature channel coding defines computation in this view of the neural network.
+We assume that $f_{i,j}$, a feature to be computed at layer $i$, is a function of a small set of $k$ features $G =\{ f_{i-1,1} \ldots f_{i-1,k} \}$ from layer $i-1$.
+The features in $G$ of the feature circuit view are each coded (n the neural network view) by a set of neurons from layer $i-1$, and $f_{i,j}$ is coded by a set of neurons from layer $i$.
+To perform the computation for $f_{i,j}$, the weight matrix $W_i$ maps each of the codes for features in $G$ to the code for $f_{i,j}$.
+When a feature at layer $i-1$ is used for multiple features at layer $i$, it gets mapped to each of the codes for the features it is used in.
+Thus, prior to the non-linearity for the activation at layer $i$, each of the inputs to $f_{i,j}$ have been mapped to the same set of neurons at layer $i$.
+This allows the network to use the code for $f_{i,j}$ as a computational channel for computing $f_0$.